MicrosoftDocs/memdocs/sccm/sum/deploy-use/third-party-software-updates.md

 ## Configure the WSUS signing certificate
-You'll need to decide if you want Configuration Manager to automatically manage the third-party WSUS signing certificate, or if you need to manually configure the certificate.
+You'll need to decide if you want Configuration Manager to automatically manage the third-party WSUS signing certificate using a self-signed certificate, or if you need to manually configure the certificate.

 ### Automatically manage the WSUS signing certificate
 If you don't have a requirement to use PKI certificates, you can choose to automatically manage the signing certificates for third-party updates.
 The WSUS certificate management is done as part of the sync cycle and gets logged in the `wsyncmgr.log`.